 A Adobe already mentioned that it will reduce the Flash in the next year.
 The browsers of Web have also begun removing support for Flash players.
 It has been a long time since Flash has problems with security and usability holes.

-It's easy to get involved with what's the next big thing in web design - AR technology (augmented reality), trends typography, color gradients, etc. But what about all those trends and techniques that have become a habit over the years?
+It's easy to get involved with what's the next big thing in world wide web design - AR technology (augmented reality), trends typography, color gradients, etc. But what about all those trends and techniques that have become a habit over the years?

 Instead of focusing on the strategies of design that will only hinder your progress as web designer, start by abandoning these obsolete (or soon obsolete) practices now.